-Externalizing an eating disorder is a therapeutic strategy that became more widely known through Jenni Schaefer’s book Life Without Ed, cowritten with her therapist Thom Rutledge.
-The book summarizes Jenni’s recovery from an eating disorder.
+Externalizing an eating disorder is a therapeutic strategy.
+Jenni Schaefer’s book Life Without Ed, co-written by her therapist Thom Rutledge, popularized this strategy The book summarizes Jenni’s recovery from an eating disorder.

 Jenni describes how in her treatment she learned to personify the eating disorder as “Ed,” an abusive boyfriend.
 As explained in the blurb on her website, “By thinking of her eating disorder as a unique personality separate from her own, [she] was able to break up with Ed once and for all.”
-The book details the various exercises she used in her recovery, including creating a formal “divorce decree” with the eating disorder and pushing back on him at every turn.
+The book details the various exercises she used in her recovery.
+For example, she created a formal “divorce decree” with the eating disorder and pushed back on him at every turn.
 In an Academy for Eating Disorders tweetchat (2014) on the topic, Jenni Schaefer tweeted, “Ed could say whatever he wanted.
 To be in recovery, I had to make the decision to disagree with and disobey him.”

-Family-based treatment (FBT), the leading evidence-based treatment for teen eating disorders, adopts narrative therapy’s externalization strategy in dealing with the eating disorder.
+Family-based treatment (FBT) is the leading evidence-based treatment for teen eating disorders.
+FBT adopts narrative therapy’s externalization strategy in dealing with the eating disorder.
 The perspective taken by FBT clinicians is that the teen must be extricated from the eating disorder’s clutches.

 When working with families, the FBT therapist encourages them to treat the eating disorder as an external force that has invaded the teen and hijacked their brain.
 Some families will even name the illness after a favorite villain such as “Voldemort” or refer to it as “the monster.”
 The therapist then rallies parents and other family members to unite against this common enemy to help their teen fend it off.

 Many patients and family members can relate to this externalization strategy because the teen does appear to transform into a “different person” under the spell of the eating disorder, especially around mealtimes.
-This externalization allows families to reframe the situation: the teen does not want to restrict their eating—instead, that the eating disorder is an alien force that makes them restrict their eating.
+This externalization allows families to reframe the situation.
+The teen does not want to limit their eating—instead, the eating disorder is an alien force that makes them restrict their eating.

-While both Life Without Ed and FBT have given externalization popular traction, research has not definitively answered whether it is a helpful technique.
+Both Life Without Ed and FBT have given externalization popular traction.
+However, research has not definitively answered whether it is a helpful technique.
 While we do have research showing FBT to be highly effective, FBT includes so many elements it’s possible that it might work without the externalization component.
 In order to know for sure, we would need special research in the form of dismantling studies that test each individual element of a full treatment—to determine the role of externalization on the overall treatment outcome.
 There is one recent qualitative paper that studied the process of externalizing the eating disorder.

 What are some advantages of externalizing the eating disorder?